View the 2025 Summer Camp Guide!

 Campers planning to attend camp with a buddy must register for the same week and program as their buddy, and each must list each other during the registration process.
 We are able to honor ONE buddy request per camper.

 Why just one?
 We work to foster an environment where everyone is included and avoid situations in which one girl is left out.
 Large groups of buddies often have this effect.
 However, camp is a wonderful place to make new friends and try new activities!
-Troops registering for the same program will likely be housed together, but might be scheduled for different activities, or be in a different counselor groups.
+Troops registering for the same program will likely be housed together, but might be scheduled for different activities, or be in a different counselor group.
 There will be time at meals and in unit activities where they can spend time together.

 • Non-Girl Scouts